Skip to content

 Founder & Executive Director · Project Direction & Management

-Founded in 2010, Crop & Kettle has spent fifteen years combating community food deterioration through workforce training, economic development, and agricultural education.
+Founded in 2019, Crop & Kettle has spent seven years combating community food deterioration through workforce training, economic development, and agricultural education.
 Timothy’s farm-to-fork program combines rigorous technical culinary training with life skills, moving individuals from poverty toward self-sufficiency.
 The Hub is the organization’s most ambitious vision yet — and its most necessary.

 Daniel Rossi-Keen, PhD, RiverWise